 Our book review policy is to focus on a select number of particularly penetrating and/or highly relevant, recent works.
 Occasionally we will publish reviews of a “spiritual classic.”
-While submission of unsolicited book reviews or review essays is permissible, prior communication with the managing editor is preferred.
+While submission of unsolicited book reviews or review essays is permissible, prior communication with the managing editor or book review editor is preferred.
 The preferred length of book reviews is 800–1200 words while review essays could be longer (see additional style and submission guidelines above).
 A review should provide an overview of the main arguments/themes of the book as well as a substantive evaluation of the book.

 Send all submissions to:

-Steve L. Porter, Managing Editor
+Steven L. Porter, Managing Editor

 Journal of Spiritual Formation & Soul Care